openmeteo/pthelma/doc/spatial.rst

    Creates and returns an :class:`ogr.Layer` with stations as its points.

-   *files* is a sequence of filenames; each file must be a timeseries in :ref:`file format <fileformat>` that includes the Location header.
+   *filenames* is a sequence of filenames; each file must be a timeseries in :ref:`file format <fileformat>` that includes the Location header.
 This function transform the co-ordinates so that they are in the reference system specified by *epsg* (an integer), and creates a layer in the specified ogr *data_source* whose features are points; as many points as there are stations/timeseries; each point is also given a *filename* attribute.

-.. function:: h_integrate(filenames, mask, stations_layer, date, output_filename, date_fmt, funct, kwargs)
+.. function:: h_integrate(mask, stations_layer, date, output_filename_prefix, date_fmt, funct, kwargs)

-   Given an area mask, a list of cached time series, and a layer with stations, performs spatial integration and writes the result to a tif file.
+   Given an area mask and a layer with stations, performs spatial integration and writes the result to a GeoTIFF file.
 The *h* in the name signifies that this is a high level function, in contrast to :func:`integrate()`, which does the actual job.

    *mask* is a raster with the area of study, in the form accepted by :func:`integrate()`.  *stations_layer* is an :class:`ogr.Layer`